ADHD rating scale: Development and history

 Attention deficit/ hyperactivity disorder (ADHD) is one of the most prevalent neurological disorders found in children.

 The ADHD-RS was created by George J. DuPaul, Thomas J. Power, Arthur D. Anastopoulos, and Robert Reid to address the need for an effective evaluation for children and adolescents suspected of having ADHD.
 The diagnostic criteria were developed through a selection of items from general rating scales such as the Child Behavior Checklist.
 The list initially contained 14 items and grew to the 18 questions we have today.

 The assessment largely serves the purpose of matching parent and teacher observations of ADHD symptoms to DSM-IV criteria of ADHD.
 It was developed in tandem with the Academic Performance Rating Scale (APRS) to be used as a complementary system of identification for potential behavioral disorders in the classroom.
 Class performance is still a diagnostic factor though evaluated through the more comprehensive DSM-5 criteria; as children with ADHD are likely to find issue in scholastic performance, personal conduct, and maintaining social relationships.

 DSM-IV outlines three subtypes of ADHD: ADHD combined type, ADHD predominantly inattentive, and ADHD predominantly hyperactive-impulsive.
 The ADHD-RS separates domain scores of "Inattention" and "Hyperactivity-Impulsivity" which ultimately results in three scores for "Inattention," Hyperactivity-Impulsivity", and "Total".
 DSM-IV also organizes diagnostic criteria into two categories of Inattention and Hyperactivity-Impulsivity, each of which includes nine symptoms.
 The eighteen questions of the ADHD-RS were written to reflect each symptom of both categories.

-With the release of DSM-V, the questionnaire was adjusted to be in line with the new criteria established.
+With the release of DSM-5, the questionnaire was adjusted to be in line with the new criteria established.